 Capsules for the Vertuo machines are dome shaped and they come in three different sizes, which can be used to make four different-sized drinks: Espresso, Gran Lungo, Mug and Alto (414ml of coffee).
 This also means they are bigger in size compared to the normal Nespresso pods, which means they need more storage space and the waste pod collection tank can get full quickly.

-Vertuo machines use a completely different brewing technology to Original line models - and most other coffee makers.
+Vertuo machines use a completely different brewing technology to Original line models and most other coffee makers.
 The 'centrifusion' technology spins capsules at high speed to create a thick foamy crema on top of the coffee.
-While a standard espresso may have a couple of millimetres' worth of golden crema on top, a Vertuo coffee has around a centimetre of thick foam.
+While a standard espresso may have a couple of millimetres of golden crema on top, created by pressure, a Vertuo coffee has around a centimetre of thick foam.
 The centrifusion action can seem louder than your standard Nespresso machine.

-Nespresso says this means you can make longer drinks but still have the crema experience, though it may not be regarded as authentic to coffee fanatics.
+Nespresso says this means you can make longer drinks but still have the crema experience, although coffee fanatics may not regard it as authentic.

-Currently there are three Vertuo machines available, all costing around £199.
-The main differences are in capacity, looks and one model has automated opening and closing and a movable water tank.
+Currently, there are three Vertuo machines available, ranging from around £99 up to £199.
+The main differences are in capacity and looks, but one model has automated opening and closing and a movable water tank.

-In a nutshell, you'll get a much wider range of coffee options, and price points, with Nespresso Original machines, as you aren't tied into Nespresso-branded pods.
+In a nutshell, you'll get a much wider range of coffee options and prices with Nespresso Original machines, as you aren't tied into Nespresso-branded pods.

 Here's a quick breakdown of the key differences in capsule range and price:

-Our expert coffee tasting panel rate the espresso made by each coffee machine, so you can see how both Nespresso systems fare compare to each other - and rival pod coffee brands, such as Lavazza and Illy, in our .
+Our expert coffee-tasting panel rate the espresso made by each coffee machine, so you can see how both Nespresso systems fare compared with each other - and rival pod coffee brands, such as Lavazza and Illy - in our .

-Nespresso brand capsules are only available from the Nespresso website or in one of Nespresso’s own stores (called ‘boutiques’), you can buy Nespresso compatible pods in just about every major supermarket and online.
+Nespresso brand capsules are only available from the Nespresso website or in one of Nespresso’s own stores (called boutiques), whereas you can buy Nespresso-compatible pods in just about every major supermarket and online.

-Some Nespresso compatible pods are much cheaper, and there are also compostable options (as opposed to the aluminum Nespresso capsules, which you have to send back to Nespresso for recycling).
+Some Nespresso-compatible pods are much cheaper, and there are also options which claim to be compostable (as opposed to the aluminium Nespresso capsules, which you have to send back to Nespresso for recycling).

 The dome-shaped Vertuo capsules come in three sizes, which make four drink lengths:

-The shorter drink sizes - espresso and gran lungo - are great for those of you who prefer a more traditional sized espresso drink.
+The shorter drink sizes - espresso and gran lungo - are great for people who prefer a more traditional-sized espresso drink.
 These pods come in a variety of intensities, ranging from mild to very strong.

 Whether you decide on a Nespresso Original or Vertuo machine, you'll want to find a coffee machine that makes a great coffee.
 We've tested all the current Nespresso models, and found some brilliant machines that make a truly excellent espresso, and others that fall flat on flavour, under-extracting your brew.

-Price is no indicator of performance either, as the graph below shows, we've found good and mediocre options at every price point.
+Price is no indicator of performance, either.
+As the graph below shows, we've found good and mediocre options at every price.

-Key differences between Nespresso machines you'll want to consider are:
+Key differences between Nespresso machines that you'll want to consider are: